Local List of Heritage Assets

 How might being on the Local List affect my property?

-- Inclusion of an asset on the Local List means that its conservation as a 'heritage asset' is an objective of the NPPF and Policy CS19 of the West Berkshire Core Strategy (2006-2026) and a material consideration when determining the outcome of a planning application
+Inclusion of an asset on the Local List means that its conservation as a 'heritage asset' is an objective of the National Planning Policy Framework (NPPF) and Policy CS19 of the West Berkshire Core Strategy (2006-2026) and a material consideration when determining the outcome of a planning application.

-- The NPPF contains policies that apply to heritage assets, regardless of whether or not they are locally listed.
-However, local listing provides a sound, consistent and accountable means of identifying local heritage assets to the benefit of good strategic planning for the area, and to the benefit of owners and developers wishing to fully understand local development opportunities and constraints
+The NPPF contains policies that apply to heritage assets, regardless of whether or not they are locally listed.
+However, local listing provides a sound, consistent and accountable way of identifying local heritage assets to the benefit of good strategic planning for the area, and to the benefit of owners and developers wishing to fully understand local development opportunities and constraints.

 Whilst some works may not require planning permission they should still be carefully considered.
 The removal of historic features or details can harm the special interest of the locally listed building.